 If the Offset Project Operator is required to replace the ARB offset credits pursuant to section 95985(h)(2)(B)1., and the Offset Project Operator does not replace each invalid ARB offset credit within six months of notification by ARB pursuant to section 95985(h)(2)(B)1., each unreplaced invalidated ARB offset credit will constitute a violation for that Offset Project Operator pursuant to section 96014.

-The parties identified pursuant to section 95985(e) will be notified of which serial numbers were invalidated.
+The parties identified pursuant to section 95985(e) will be notified of which ARB offset credits were invalidated.

 Any approved program for linkage pursuant to subarticle 12 will be notified of which serial numbers were invalidated.